 Mold can easily spread extremely when allowed to live in a favorable habitat.
 You’re attic can be overrun in a short period if you are not careful.
 This is the type of fungus that can cause decay which deteriorates wood.
 When this happens, the strength of the wood is impaired.
 If dry rot then becomes widespread you’ll be tasked with paying for many repairs.

 Mold allergies and asthma can also be triggered if it is growing in your home.
 Even a small outbreak can reduce the indoor air quality of your home.
 That’s why it’s smart to catch mold in the early stages of its growth.

 How to Prevent Mold Damage in Your Home

-- Maintain your home’s humidity level to between 30% and 60%
+- Maintain your home’s humidity level.
+A great temperature is between 30% and 60%

 - Clean walls in humid rooms with bleach or other mold-killing products